Analysis: Awaiting Israel’s strike, Tehran pushes propaganda to cushion the blow

 These behaviors indicate that the regime’s tough talk continues to fall on deaf ears.

-Feigning strength after projecting fear
+3. Feigning strength after projecting fear

-Parsing Khamenei’s latest Friday prayer sermon – where the Supreme Leader re-upped the regime’s invective and call for war against Israel – was former Islamic Republic of Iran Broadcasting (IRIB) chief Ezzatollah Zarghami.
-Zarghami made much of Khamenei’s decision to double his prayers and linger after the sermon, even reporting that the Supreme Leader chose to mingle with officials and attendees in the front rows after prayers had concluded.
+Parsing Khamenei’s latest Friday prayer sermon—where the supreme leader re-upped the regime’s invective and call for war against Israel—was former Islamic Republic of Iran Broadcasting (IRIB) chief Ezzatollah Zarghami.
+Zarghami made much of Khamenei’s decision to double his prayers and linger after the sermon, even reporting that the supreme leader chose to mingle with officials and attendees in the front rows after prayers had concluded.

-Feigning great power cover to deter an attack
+4. Feigning great power cover to deter an attack

-No additional data or claims about the transfer were offered by Tabnak.
-Instead, the article delved into specifics about each platform, with those on the Su-35 being a helpful reminder that should Tehran acquire this system, it would first and foremost allow the regime to better contest and complicate the ability of foreign air forces to operate in Iranian airspace in an uncontested fashion.
+To be clear, Tabnak has not offered any additional data or claims about the transferInstead, the article delved into specifics about each platform, with those on the Su-35 being a helpful reminder that should Tehran acquire this system, it would first and foremost allow the regime to better contest and complicate the ability of foreign air forces to operate in Iranian airspace in an uncontested fashion.

 Behnam Ben Taleblu is a senior fellow at the Foundation for Defense of Democracies (FDD) in Washington, DC, where he covers Iranian political and security issues.
 He is the author of Arsenal: Assessing the Islamic Republic of Iran’s Ballistic Missile Program (FDD Press: 2023).